 Criticisms of Marx’s Theory of Religion

 Several critiques have been offered on Marx’s theory of religion.
-The most pressing for any theorist of religion is that Marx had a very limited understanding of religion despite his various strong claims.
-What he knew of religion would not have extended much beyond Christianity, especially the Christianity of the state, and a little bit of Judaism.
-Can one really make such sweeping claims about religion, such as why people are religious, based on such limited knowledge?
+Importantly, Marx had a limited understanding of religion despite his various strong claims.
+What he knew would not have extended much beyond Christianity, especially the Christianity of the state, and a bit of Judaism.
+Can one therefore justifiably make such sweeping claims about religion, such as why people are religious, based on such limited knowledge?
 Many would argue not.
-We must remember that Marx was theorizing in a time when statistical data was unavailable that many modern sociologists take for granted.
-Marx could not take into account demographic realities which suggest that his use of “Christianity” and “Judaism” are ill-conceived constructs.
+Marx was theorizing in a time when statistical data was unavailable which many contemporary sociologists take for granted.
+Further, Marx’s limited knowledge of the demographic realities of these religions at his time suggests that his use of the all-encompassing “Christianity” and “Judaism” titles are ill-conceived constructs.

-This leads to the second major issue which has to do with applying Marx’s theory to other religions.
-Many scholars of religion do not think Marx’s ideas are necessarily obvious when we think of religions other than Christianity.
-For example, it is not clear that Marx’s theory of religion predicated on its emergence from the suffering and oppression is necessarily applicable to the religions of other contexts.
-Marx’s theory might have explained some aspects of the Christianity in Germany at his time of writing, but does it explain the religiosity of the Daoists or Confucians living in China a thousand years earlier or of Zen Buddhists and Shintoists in contemporary Japan?
-We don’t know.
+Many scholars of religion do not think Marx’s ideas are necessarily obvious when one considers religions other than Christianity.
+It is not clear that Marx’s theory of religion postulating its emergence from suffering and oppression is necessarily applicable to the religions of other socio-cultural historical contexts.
+Marx’s theory might have explained some aspects of Christianity in Germany in his day but does it explain the religiosity of the Daoists or Confucians living in China a thousand years earlier or of Zen Buddhists and Shintos in contemporary Japan?

-Furthermore, Marx made much about religion focusing on the transcendent and the affairs of the next world rather than on this world.
-First, it could be argued that this is not necessarily obvious for Christianity despite its sophisticated doctrines pertaining to the afterlife.
-But what of those humanistic religions that do focus on the affairs of this world?
-Confucianism is much about self-cultivation and maintaining beneficial relationships with others in society.
-Confucianism seeks to promote education and establish a state based on the values of diligence, morality, sincerity, and compassion, especially in leadership.
-Historically, the Daoists have been so fixated with living in harmony with nature and attaining immortality in this life that they have intended to preserve their lives in the here and now rather than in heaven.
+Marx made much about religion focusing on the transcendent and the affairs of the next world rather than on the present, material world.
+It could, however, be argued that this is not necessarily obvious for Christianity despite its developed doctrines about the afterlife.
+But what of humanistic religions that focus on the affairs of this world?
+Confucianism emphasizes self-cultivation, maintaining beneficial relationships with others in society, promoting education, and establishing a state based on the values of diligence, morality, sincerity, and compassion, especially in leadership.
+Historically, Daoists have been so fixated on living in harmony with nature and attaining immortality in this life that they have intended to preserve their lives in the here and now rather than in heaven.

-Further, Marx’s thesis does not possess much value for contemporary sociology.
-By focusing primarily on economic factors, Marx leaves unaccounted numerous social factors that sociologists find important, such as kinship-structures, belief-sets, group interaction, role relationships, etc. Perhaps Marx’s major value lies in him being a philosopher and proto-sociologist who perceived certain patterns of inter-relationship between material and mental realities which had not previously been taken into account.
-We also cannot ignore the immensity of Marx’s ideas and their influence on later revolutionaries and various political theorists.
+Marx’s thesis does not have much value for contemporary sociology and the study of religion.
+By focusing primarily on the economic factors of his day, Marx leaves unaccounted numerous social phenomena sociologists find important, such as kinship structures, belief sets, group interaction, role relationships, and so on.
+Perhaps Marx’s value lies in him being a philosopher and proto-sociologist who perceived certain patterns of inter-relationship between material and mental realities which had not previously been taken into account.